The All-Time All-Lacrosse Football Team: Defense, Special Teams, Coach

 Football: Baltimore Ravens, Florida

 Elam was a star running back, safety, basketball and lacrosse player at Dwyer (Fla.)
 High and played football at Florida.
-He was drafted by the Baltimore Ravens at the end of the first round of the 2013 NFL draft and is played this year as a rookie safety.
+He was drafted by the Baltimore Ravens at the end of the first round of the 2013 NFL draft.
 Another Dwyer lacrosse alum, Nick O'Leary, is currently a tight end for nationally-ranked Florida State.

 Football: New York Jets, Hofstra